Devsbench/scientific-robin-e5a44/content/pages/blog/user-journey-mapping.md

 Fractional ownership democratizes access to real estate investment, and therefore distributes and minimizes the risks and labor involved with owning property.

 Although many individuals and institutions see real estate as an attractive investment alternative, the expensive initial investment creates a significant barrier to entry for the average investor or property builder.
 Combined with inefficient paper-based and labor-intensive processes, as well as a lack of oversight causes limited participation, liquidity and performance.
 Making the real estate market accessible to a wider investor base requires improving efficiency in the initial investment process and the ongoing management and administration of property holdings.
 Issuing real estate tokens on a distributed ledger technology (DLT)-based platform and creating a marketplace for issuers (property owners), investors and other stakeholders may be the solution to taking the real estate market to the next level.

+### What are arguments for Real Estate tokenization?